Join Our Community

 NEA Big Read

 Arts & Ideas partners with NEA Big Read to host a series of community events focused on a single book as a point of departure for conversations throughout New Haven.
 As part of the 2020 Festival, Arts & Ideas will partner with the community to create free events highlighting the book's themes; past events have included book club discussions, panel discussions, lectures, exhibitions, and poetry readings.
 An initiative of the National Endowment for the Arts in partnership with Arts Midwest, the NEA Big Read broadens our understanding of our world, our communities, and ourselves through the joy of sharing a good book.
-Check back for the 2020 selection to be announced in September 2019.
+The 2020 Big Read selection is Stephanie Burt's poetry collection Advice from the Lights, a candid exploration of gender and identity that's part nostalgia, part confusion, and part questioning.
 Learn More >

 If your organization would like take part in the 2020 Big Read, please Submit an Event Here >